 This passage has much to say between the lines.
 Taken at face value, it seems to parallel the earlier contrast between “visual order” (“just to be seen”, the eye “fragmented (…) by way of specialism and amplification”) and the “mosaic form” (“perceived by all our senses” according to “the principle of interrelation”).
 However, if “all forms whether of art or technology (…) involve all the senses”, it must be that “the principle of interrelation” is actually a constant — a highly variable constant, to be sure — in all human experience, individual or collective, at any time whatsoever.
 Hence the famous “allatonceness”.

-Once this is clear, it may be seen (if that is the right word) that McLuhan’s text here moves on two different levels at once.
+Once this is clear (if that is the right word), it may be seen (ditto) that McLuhan’s text here moves on two different levels at once.
 There is the obvious diachronic contrast between earlier forms or orders, ones that amplified a single sense relative to the others, and the later electric order that is said to introduce3 a more balanced approach.
 Read closely, however, this ubiquitous reading falls apart.
 In the first place, McLuhan emphasizes that it is “the instant character of electricity” that “introduces the principle of interrelation”.
-But how is instantaneity to be squared with a diachronically ordered understanding of the passage?
-Instantaneous but also before-and-after?
+But how is such instantaneity to be squared with a diachronically ordered understanding of the passage?
+Instantaneous but somehow also before-and-after?
 Likewise with “the principle of interrelation”.
 If this is the signature of the electric form, would McLuhan have us step away from it — presumably back to the Gutenberg galaxy — in order to behold “all earlier technologies” not in principled “interrelation”, but as “antithetic” to one another and to us today?

 McLuhan’s contention is far different.
-Between the lines (“the medium is the message”) he is saying that with electricity “the principle of interrelation”, which is always active in human experience (what might be termed its implicit or “instant character”), becomes (or can become) explicit.4 What is “antithetic” between electricity and “all earlier technologies” is not their basic common form of interrelation, but their ability to explicate that basic common form.
+Between the lines4 he is saying that with electricity “the principle of interrelation”, which is always active in human experience (what might be termed its implicit or “instant character”), becomes (or can become) explicit.5 What is “antithetic” between electricity and “all earlier technologies” is not their basic common form of interrelation, but their ability to explicate that basic common form.
 This is what he called, amongst a raft of other designations, the ‘exteriorization of consciousness’.
 It is because a technology like television achieves an objective replication or ‘exteriorization’ of consciousness’ that the human form comes to us in it, not from us to see or otherwise use it.6

 When chemistry took off in the nineteenth century, it marked no difference in the physical makeup of the world.
 That exterior landscape was what it always had been and what it always would be.
 What was new was the increasing ability to explicate that world.
 Just so, according to McLuhan, with the “interior landscape” in the electric age.